catid/ZdepthLossy/README.md

             by subtracting it from 255.
 So instead the roll-over becomes 253, 254, 255, 254, 253, ...
 1, 0, 1, 2, ...
         (2) Compress the resulting data as an image with a video encoder.
-            We use the best hardware acceleration available on the platform and attempt to run the multiple encoders in parallel.
+            We use the best hardware acceleration available on the platform.

     Further details are in the DepthCompressor::Filter() code.